manosbatsis/fullstack-turborepo-countries/README.md

 ## Running the app

-Copy the sample docker env:
+Create an environment file or copy the sample docker one:

 ```bash
 cp .env.example .env